Wzixin/SKD-BNN/README.md

 # SKD-BNN

-This project is the PyTorch implementation of our paper : Self-Knowledge Distillation enhanced Binary Neural Networks using Underutilized Information.
+This project is the PyTorch implementation of our paper : Self-knowledge distillation enhanced binary neural networks derived from underutilized information

 ![image](Graphical-Abstract.png)

-**Dependencies:**
+**Dependencies**

 - Ubuntu == 18.04
 - GPU == NVIDIA V100